manoa-bazaar/home-page/index.md

 ### Admin Home Page(Admin)

-Administrator has their home page that allows them to create new category, monitiring items and send notifications.
+Administrator has their home page that allows them to create new category, monitoring items and send notifications.
 They can also handle the report and new post from users.

 <img src="doc/admin.png" width="70%" alt="admin home">